 At this time, the only effective Low-T Treatment for women is Testosterone Therapy, but men do have some other options on the table.
 Clomid (clomiphene citrate), for example, has been clinically shown to increase Testosterone Levels in men by inhibiting negative feedback mechanisms in the brain, encouraging a more youthful release of Testosterone by the testes.
 This also sustains fertility, whereas Testosterone Therapy suppresses fertility.
 Men that are interested in children would benefit from choosing Clomid over Testosterone.

 When the body produces too much Testosterone, this can cause the body to start producing too much Estrogen.
 The male body naturally converts some excess Testosterone into Estrogen, which can lead to symptoms like gynecomastia (breast enlargement), while also increasing some risks associated with therapy.

-In order to mitigate these risks, many patients take a combination of Testosterone and an Estrogen-Blocker known as Arimadex.
-Arimadex prevents excess Testosterone from turning into Estrogen so readily, helping to preserve a more natural hormone balance.
+To mitigate these risks, many patients take a combination of Testosterone and an Estrogen-Blocker known as Arimidex.
+Arimidex prevents excess Testosterone from turning into Estrogen so readily, helping to preserve a more natural hormone balance.

 Testosterone Therapy with HCG

 As we mentioned above, Bio-Identical Testosterone Treatment does have the unfortunate ability to inhibit fertility.
 This is because your testes produce less Testosterone to compensate for the increased Testosterone coming from your treatment.
 This also leads to reduced production of Luteinizing Hormone, which is necessary for the healthy production of sperm.

 HCG Injections help sustain the normal function of the Testes, because it imitates the effects of Luteinizing Hormone on the body, supporting fertility and preventing the testicular shrinkage that is also associated with Testosterone Therapy.